Epic Standalone DJ System & Serato DJ Controller

 If you already decide to go for the Prime 4, take a look at the Denon DJ HP Series Headphones to create the perfect match.

-Its only drawback is its price.
-Namely, it costs a small fortune, making it a bit less accessible to intermediate-level DJs and pretty much all beginners out there.
+- Prime 4 only drawback is its price.
+It costs a small fortune, making it a bit less accessible to intermediate-level DJs and pretty much all beginners out there.
 Even so, it’s well worth the cash.

 Denon DJ Prime 4 vs. Denon DJ MC800: